david11yf29/0.Web_Design_Note/README.md

 # Web Design Basics

+### Always consider about media queries when designing the website

 ## 0. Web Design Elements
 This is the Jonas' udemy course that I had took for the beginner, and the instructor already listed all the items and resources we will use throught the process.